sorefoot/cl-devwks-1314/README.md

 ![run workflow screenshot](/media/9.png)

 3. The workflow is created with case sensitive input variables.
 You will be prompted to fill out the information needed to setup wireless in this network.
 Use the following info:
-   + Target: Select your target created earlier Meraki-DEVWKS1314-X
+   + Target: Select your target created earlier Meraki-COTECHDAY-X
    + PSK Password:  Should be filled out when installing the workflow.
    + Encryption Mode:  wpa
    + SSID Number: 0
    + Wireless SSID Name:  Cisco Live Wireless
-   + Organization Name or ID:  DEVWKS-1314 Pod X [X is your pod number]
+   + Organization Name or ID:  CO-TECHDAY Pod X [X is your pod number]
    + Network Name:  Copenhagen
    + Enable SSID: True
    + WPA Encryption Mode:  WPA2 only